opensearch-project/documentation-website/_search-plugins/ubi/client-data-structures.md

 has_children: false
 nav_order: 7
 ---
+TODO: merge with data-structures.md

 The data structures that we use for indexing events adhere to the following nested structure that aligns with the UBI schemas.
-See the [schemas]({{site.url}}{{site.baseurl}}/search-plugins/schemas/) for descriptions and examples of the following fields.
+See the [schemas]({{site.url}}{{site.baseurl}}/search-plugins/ubi/schemas/) for descriptions and examples of the following fields.

 `struct UbiEvent {`
 - application